jetlagguy/jetlagguy.github.io/content/en/podcast/_index.md

 The podcast is up and running!
 Follow the link below to find out [__Whatever Happened to Baby Jet Lag?__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)

+## Episode 11 19/02/2025

+{{< youtube id=261Uq9x-nWA title="Episode 11" >}}

+We talk about Giorgio Varesco's work with Canadian speed skaters and how they overcame jet lag, when are the best times to wear the Re-Timer jet lag glasses, and the importance of social media in launching a modern business.

+## Episode 10 19/02/2025

+{{< youtube id=MTIFjOjYdUM title="Episode 10" >}}

+In this episode we discuss a misdiagnosis of jet lag, running a vodcast and a teaser of an exciting new project in the area of children's literature.

+## Episode 09 26/02/2025

+{{< youtube id=Ff2pRK_f5QU title="Episode 09" >}}

+Today I review Lynne Peeples' book "The Inner Clock" and give it a 5-star rating, I discuss my own book "End Jet Lag", and the importance of Haigh's chocolate frogs for conducting research.

 ## Episode 08 19/02/2025

 {{< youtube id=TGwBkn2-Cfg title="Episode 08" >}}